Leadtech/BootFramework/README.md

 - Assess the impact of the changes in the next LTS release

-### Overall improvements
+### Roadmap

 - More code examples -/ starter projects
 - 100% code coverage
 - Add console command to the clear the cache
-- Add console command to print the configuration to the console
 - Add console command to print all routes to the console
-- Add command to generate functional tests for each service
-- Add feature for distributed tracing to the WebBuilder
-- Improve look and feel doc blocks
+- Improve doc blocks
 - Integrate php-cs-fixer in travis

-### On my mind...
+### Wishlist...
-- Build in metadata container to integrate documentation tools like swagger (without annotations)
+- Add new features targeted towards developing API's (e.g. generate api docs, support for swagger etc)
+- Add support for distributed tracing

 ### Caveats